finn85/react_introducing_10.01.19/README.md

 # react_introducing_10.01.19
-my introdusing to the React framework
+my introducing to the React framework